awwx/meteor-wiki/New-Template-API.md

 * __this.data__ - The Handlebars data context of the template invocation.

 The template instance object is unique per occurrence of the template and persists across re-renderings.
 You can add whatever additional properties you want to the object.
 Property names starting with "_" are guaranteed to be available for your use.
-Use the `create` and `destroy` callbacks to perform initialization or clean-up on the object.
+Use the `created` and `destroyed` callbacks to perform initialization or clean-up on the object.

-#### Template.myTemplate.create = function () {...}
+#### Template.myTemplate.created = function () {...}

 This callback is called when Template.myTemplate is invoked as a new occurrence of the template and not as a re-rendering.
 Inside the callback, `this` is a new template instance object.
-Properties you set on this object will be visible from callbacks like render() and destroy(), and also from event handlers.
+Properties you set on this object will be visible from callbacks like rendered() and destroyed(), and also from event handlers.

 Each time Template.myTemplate is called, Meteor determines if this call corresponds to some previous rendering of the template on the page.
-If it does, no create() callback is called; the render() callback will be called with the template instance object taken from the previous rendering.
-If the call to Template.myTemplate does not correspond to any previous occurrence of the template, the create() callback is called with a fresh template instance object as `this`.
+If it does, no created() callback is called; the rendered() callback will be called with the template instance object taken from the previous rendering.
+If the call to Template.myTemplate does not correspond to any previous occurrence of the template, the created() callback is called with a fresh template instance object as `this`.
 The result is that even if a template and its surroundings are recalculated and rerendered, corresponding calls will be matched and the data associated with each template instance will persist.

-You cannot access the DOM from a create() callback, but you can access `this.data` and get and set your own properties on `this` (see render).
+You cannot access the DOM from a created() callback, but you can access `this.data` and get and set your own properties on `this` (see rendered).

-Every create() has a corresponding destroy(); that is, if you get a create() callback with a certain template instance object in `this`, you will eventually get a destroy() callback for the same object.
+Every created() has a corresponding destroyed(); that is, if you get a created() callback with a certain template instance object in `this`, you will eventually get a destroyed() callback for the same object.

-#### Template.myTemplate.destroy = function () {...}
+#### Template.myTemplate.destroyed = function () {...}

 This callback is called when an occurrence of a template is taken off the page for any reason and not replaced with a re-rendering.
 The template instance object in `this` is the same object passed to other callbacks on this occurrence of the template.

-You cannot access the DOM from a destroy() callback, but you can access `this.data` and get and set your own properties on `this` (see render).
+You cannot access the DOM from a destroyed() callback, but you can access `this.data` and get and set your own properties on `this` (see rendered).

-This callback is most useful for cleaning up or undoing any external effects of create().
+This callback is most useful for cleaning up or undoing any external effects of created().

 #### Template.myTemplate.preserve([selector1, selector2, ...])
 #### Template.myTemplate.preserve({selector1: function (node) { /* return label */ }, ...});